AI for Canadian Healthcare Clinics: A PHIPA-Safe Adoption Guide for 2026

 Do these four things:

-1. Deploy Microsoft 365 Copilot inside a Canadian-geography tenant for administrative drafting first.
-Lowest-risk, highest-utility starting point.
+1. Deploy Microsoft 365 Copilot in a Canadian-geography tenant for administrative drafting first: the lowest-risk starting point.

 2. Sign a PHIPA-aligned DPA with any scribe vendor before a pilot, not after.